-National product, measured net of a deduction for depletion of natural resources, can in certain conditions provide some indication of whether current consumption is sustainable.
-But the conditions are stringent, and even when they are met, other indicators may perform better.
+National product, calculated net of a deduction for depletion of natural resources, could in theory provide some indication of whether current consumption is permanently sustainable.
+But the conditions that would be needed to make net national product into a practical sustainability indicator cannot be met.

 When gross national product (GNP) and related economic aggregates were first developed by Kuznets and others in the 1930’s and 1940’s, there was debate as to whether the aim should be to measure activity and output, or welfare and well-being.
 Against a background of mass unemployment and then World War II, the debate was won by those who wanted the former (1).
 To this day, GNP as calculated in most countries remains a measure of activity and output, and (as many critics have pointed out) it is easy to find examples of activities which raise GNP but do not enhance and may even lower welfare.

 It has always been recognised that net national product (NNP), which equals GNP less an allowance for depreciation of capital assets is in some ways a more meaningful measure.
 Most countries publish estimates of NNP as well as GNP.
 Nevertheless, most economic discussion focuses on gross aggregates, including GDP (gross domestic product, which is similar to GNP but excludes certain international income flows).
 This seems to be partly because of the short-term link between activity and employment, and partly because of difficulties – both conceptual and practical – in measuring depreciation (2).